Mixed-age groupings are a hallmark of our school community, and Family Groups are a long-time tradition.

 At the start of the school year, each Middle School student (grades 6-8) becomes a Family Group leader, assigned three or four younger students to work with and mentor.
 For example, an eighth grader will lead a Family Group consisting of a fifth grader, a third grader, and a kindergartener.

-Throughout the year, Family Groups get together – often within a larger group of teachers and students called a Family Circle – to have lunch together, attend assemblies together, and to work and play together on school-wide activities, often related to the all-school theme.
+Throughout the year, Family Groups get together – often within a larger group of teachers and students called a Family Circle – to have lunch together, attend assemblies together, and work and play together on school-wide activities, often related to the all-school theme.

 And you never know when Family Group members will reconnect – a decade after graduating from TPS, one alumnus discovered that his newly assigned intern at work had been his kindergarten Family Group member!